 What grants are available?

-The Community Sport Sector Short-term Survival Package includes $40 million for community sport organisations in four categories:
+The Community Sport Sector Short-term Survival Package includes $40 million for community sport organisations in two streams:

-- grants of up to $200,000 available to smaller state sporting associations; regional sports assemblies and academies and other state sport and recreational bodies (applications now closed)
+- Stream 1 - grants for state sporting associations, regional sports assemblies and academies and other state sport and recreational bodies (now closed)

 - Stream 2 - grants of up to $2,000 are available for associations and leagues and grants of up to $1,000 are available for individual clubs and community sporting and active recreation organisations.
 A top-up grant of $1,000 for associations and leagues and $500 for clubs and community sporting and active recreation organisations will be provided automatically to organisations who received a grant through the first funding round of this program – you will not need to re-apply to receive this funding (open until 5pm Friday 16 October 2020)

 For specific details on the program, including the objectives of the funding, the number of applications that can be submitted under each stream, the grant amounts available and eligibility of applications please refer to the guidelines.